mellowmorgan/cooking-app/README.md

 ## Description

-A webpage displaying animals' profiles.
+A webpage for cooking measurements conversion.

 ## Setup/Installation Requirements
 * Clone this repository to your desktop